 How Machine Curling works

 Finding a user name was the next job.
 I stuck a little here because I tried running Hydra and wfuzz instead of looking properly at everything on the homepage and got zero results with it.
 Therefore, never make this mistake and always properly list each and every bit.

-If we go to the home screen and watch properly we’ll see the name “Floris
+If we go to the home screen and watch properly we’ll see the name “Floris"

+How Machine Curling works